Andrew Danbray-20 November 1372

 He turned to face the table.

-‘Four miles away at the moment, but getting closer.
-It’s going to be a foul night,’ he smiled, ‘however we don’t have to go out into it, now, have you all got a drink?”
+‘Four miles away at the moment, but getting closer by the minute.
+It’s going to be a foul night.’
+He smiled, ‘however we don’t have to go out into it… now, have you all got a drink?’

 ‘Just help yourself, there is plenty in the jugs and there is far more where that came from.’

-Andrew took a lengthy drink from the mug in front of him.
-He took several gulps before putting the mug down and wiping his lips.
+Andrew picked up his mug and took took several gulps before putting the mug down again and wiping his lips.
 ‘I was protecting you Henry, and perhaps the rest of us.
-Your wife Persephone is often seen in the company of the Countess, and we must be careful not to upset the Countess.’
+Your wife Persephone is often seen in the company of the Countess,’ he paused, ‘and we must be careful not to upset… the Countess.’

 Henry’s eyes narrowed.
 ‘The Countess of Shaftesbury?
 You are scared of her?’